If you have the legacy free edition of G Suite, upgrade to Google Workspace to get this feature.

 - Store messages with specific labels.

-If you need auto-deletion for all accounts regardless of account activity, such as for legal and compliance purposes, use Google Vault instead.
+If you need auto-deletion for all accounts, for example for legal or compliance purposes, use Google Vault instead.

 How storage settings are applied

-Storage is controlled by the Email and chat auto-deletion setting.
-The setting applies to messages in the user's inbox and archived messages.
-They also apply to messages added using the Gmail API.
-Migrated messages older than the specified period for auto-deletion are deleted, unless they are tagged with a label to exclude them from deletion.
+The Email and chat auto-deletion setting controls storage.
+The setting applies to messages in the user's inbox and to archived messages.
+This setting also applies to messages added using the Gmail API.

 Storage settings don't apply to messages in the Trash folder.
-These messages are deleted permanently after 30 days.
+Messages in the Trash are permanently deleted after 30 days.

-Storage policies are applied to messages on a regular, periodic schedule.
-Therefore, a storage period might be over, but the messages might not be removed until later.
+Storage settings are applied to messages on a regular, periodic schedule.
+When a storage period is over, messages might not be removed until a later time.

 How to use labels to store messages

-You can create a label or list of labels for storing specific messages.
-You do this using the Do not automatically delete messages with the following labels option.
-You then communicate the label or labels to the users in your domain so that they can create the same labels and apply them to messages that they don’t want deleted.
+To create labels for storing specific messages, use the option Do not automatically delete messages with the following labels.
+Communicate these labels to people in your organization so they can create the same labels for messages they want to keep.
 Learn more about how users create labels.

 Set up message storage: